CSCfi/korp-backend/korpplugins/README.md

 The actual view function is a generator function decorated with the `route` method of the created instance.
-The decorator takes as its arguments the route of the endpoint, and optionally the names of possible additional decorators as the keyword argument `extra_decorators` (currently `prevent_timeout`) and other options of `route`.
+The decorator takes as its arguments the route of the endpoint, and optionally an iterable of the names of possible additional decorators as the keyword argument `extra_decorators` and other options of `route`. `extra_decorators` lists the names in the order in which they would be specified as decorators (topmost first), that is, in the reverse order of application.
 The generator function takes a single `dict` argument containing the parameters of the call and yields the result.
 For
 example: